The Ultimate Guide to WordPress Plugins

 - Business Development Plugins

-While trends in technology constantly ebb and flow, WordPress plugins have remained a steady source of flexibility and customization for millions of websites since plugin architecture became available nearly two decades ago.
+While trends in technology come and go, WordPress plugins have been a steady source of flexibility and customization for millions of websites since plugin architecture became available nearly two decades ago.

-For a real-world view into just how widely-used WordPress plugins are, check out these stats:
+For an idea of just how widely-used WordPress plugins are, check out these stats:

-The number of free plugins available in the WordPress plugin repository has jumped by about 20% over the past three years—from around 50,000 to nearly 60,000.
+- The number of plugins available in the WordPress plugin repository has jumped by more than 20% over the past four years, surpassing 60,000 in 2023 (but fluctuating with the continuous addition and removal of plugins).

 Ongoing Plugin Maintenance and Management